ndkhangvl/Restaurant_Manager/README.md

 # Restaurant_Manager
-Restaurant Manager
-This is a simple restaurant management system built with C# and Windows Forms.
-It allows restaurant managers to create and manage orders, view sales reports, and manage menu items.
+**Restaurant Manager** this is a team project done by 6 main members.
+Building restaurant management application in C# language (Windows Form).
+It allows to manage employees, manage menus, manage payments, invoices,....
+Friendly project interface that is easy to use for everyone.

 ## Requirements
 To run this application, you will need install: